bookofquantum/BOQ/photons/Qubitron/Fabrication.md

 # Back reflection mitigation techniques!
-Given the **quantum nature of PhotoniX**, using a **combination of angled facets and AR coatings** is indeed the best approach for maximum suppression.
+Given the **quantum nature of Qubitron**, using a **combination of angled facets and AR coatings** is indeed the best approach for maximum suppression.

 ### **Next Step: AR Coating Materials and Designs for 1550 nm**
 Since **anti-reflection coatings** are essential for reducing Fresnel reflections, let’s explore their **design considerations and material choices** for **1550 nm operation**.